Last updated on June 26th, 2024 at 02:34 pm

 I’ve seen some doctors become so accustomed to running behind that, after a while, it seems like a normal part of doing business.

-But to answer your question, it’s actually a major problem from a business perspective.
+But to answer your question, continually running behind is a major problem from a business perspective.
 Not only does it wreak havoc on your production and make your daily and weekly numbers unpredictable—it gives a terrible impression to your patients.

 People hate waiting – they become irrational about it.
 If you want proof, just ask somebody how much they like going to the DMV.